 In order to minimise heat losses the controlled hotplate(s) should be insulated from the environment, but to allow the instrument to reach equilibrium without overshoot they need to be able too cool off quickly.
 Heaters should therefore be designed to run at about half of their available power when at working temperature.
 Cascaded controllers in guarded hotplate systems need special attention to damping.

 To make accurate measurements it is essential that the temperatures either side of the test piece and reference board are constant, to eliminate net heat-flows into or out of either material as it warms and cools.
 These can be very significant, the thermal time constant of many insulating materials is measured in hours.
 Consequently if the cold-side is at ambient temperature, then it is important that this ambient temperature is very stable.
-Popular air-conditioning systems usually cause the air temperature to oscillate around the desired value by about a degree or so, this will introduce major errors.
+Popular air-conditioning systems usually cause the air temperature to oscillate around the desired value by about a degree or so.
+While the test instrument should take the average temperature over half hour periods this can still introduce major errors.
 In such an environment it is necessary to use additional methods to smooth out the variations, such as a re-heater or a ceiling plenum with perforated tiles.
 It is more important to control the rate of change of temperature than its absolute value.

 For the most accurate measurements, the cold side temperature as well as the hot side temperature needs to be controlled by the instrument.
 This can take the form of a cold plate or air hood cooled by some accurately controllable source such as chilled water or Peltier elements.